‘The Bungles’ no more: Super Bowl-bound Bengals bring hope to long-suffering Cincinnati

 Now Cincinnati has set its hopes for Sunday and beyond on Burrow, 25, the son of a football coach and a high school principal who grew up a little more than two hours away in Athens County, in the Appalachian foothills.
 Burrow led his high school team to the state playoffs and was such a great performer in high school that his legend endures — they named the football stadium for him a few years back.

-He endeared himself to his home state during his speech the night he won the Heisman trophy in 2019, after winning the national championship as the quarterback at Louisiana State University.
+He endeared himself to his home state during his speech the night he won the Heisman trophy in 2019 en route to winning the national championship as the quarterback at Louisiana State University.

 “Coming from southeast Ohio, it’s a very impoverished area,” the then-23-year-old Burrow said, tearing up.
 “The poverty rate is almost two times the national average, and there’s so many people there that don’t have a lot.